 Field-hunting tip

-Look in contact metamorphic limestone (skarns) country — that is the host setting where harkerite typically forms.
+Look in contact metamorphic limestone (skarns) country, the host setting where harkerite typically forms.
 If you start seeing calcite, gehlenite, spinel in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.